erg-lang/erg/doc/EN/syntax/18_ownership.md

 ## Freezing

 Taking advantage of the fact that immutable objects can be referenced from multiple places, a variable object is converted to an immutable object.
 This is called freezing.
-Freezing is used to create iterators from variable arrays.
+Freezing is used to create iterators from mutable arrays.
-Since iterators cannot be created directly from variable arrays, they are converted to immutable arrays.
+Since iterators cannot be created directly from mutable arrays, they are converted to immutable arrays.
 If you do not want to destroy the array, use the [`.freeze_map` method](./type/mut.md), etc.

 ```erg